rondinellimorais/JenkinsPipeline/README.md

 # JenkinsPipeline

-## Overview
 This is a pipeline for build a jobs on command line.

 # Authentication

 ## SSH key pair
-By default, this script authenticates with SSH key pair
+By default, this script authenticates with SSH key pair.

 ### Locating an existing SSH key pair
 Before generating a new SSH key check if your system already has one